frovedis/frovedis/doc/tutorial/tutorial.md

 programs.
 From now on, I will explain these functionalities.
 In this section, I will explain functionalities related to dvector.

+(If you are interested in vectorization, consider using node_local for data manipulation that is explained later.)

 dvector can be considered as the distributed version of vector.
 Memory management is similar to vector (RAII): when a dvector is